 The Safety First Coalition invites you to hear first hand about

 New Zealand’s decriminalisation of prostitution, Sweden’s criminalisation of clients, and their effects on women’s health and safety.

 Key to New Zealand’s successful decriminalisation of prostitution in 2003, Ms Healy was appointed by the Minister of Justice to the New Zealand Prostitution Law Review Committee.
 She is a founding member and the national co-ordinator of the New

 Zealand Prostitutes' Collective.
 She is frequently sought by national and international organisations for advice on issues affecting sex workers.

 Organising for sex workers’ rights since 1994, Ms Jacobsen is a founding member of Sex Workers and Allies in Sweden (SANS) which organises against the criminalisation of sex workers resulting from the criminalisation of clients.

 The Safety First Coalition is made up of members of the church, nurses, doctors, probation officers, drug reformers, anti-rape organisations, residents from red light areas, sex workers, sex work projects and others who came together in the

-by assisting the offender to address the causes of their involvement in prostitution and to find ways of ending that involvement.”
-Women will be humiliated by being asked to reveal intimate circumstances while no resources are being made available
+rehabilitation, by assisting the offender to address the causes of their involvement in prostitution and to find ways of ending that involvement.”
+Women will be humiliated by being asked to reveal intimate circumstances while no resources are

-to “address the causes”.
+being made available to “address the causes”.
 Failure to attend will result in a summons back to court and a possible 72-hours imprisonment.
-Women may end up on a treadmill of broken supervision meetings, court orders and imprisonment, on top of fines and prison
+Women may end up on a treadmill of broken supervision meetings, court orders and imprisonment, on top of

 Napo said the Criminal Justice and Immigration Bill reintroduces custody by the "back door".